 How South Carolina Men’s Rehab is Different

-For nearly 60 years, Adult & Teen Challenge alcohol and substance abuse addiction recovery program has provided long-term recovery for tens of thousands of individuals.
+For nearly 60 years, the Teen Challenge Christian rehabs have provided long-term recovery for tens of thousands of individuals.
 We are the largest and longest continuously operated group of addiction recovery centers in the world, with over 200 centers in the U.S. and over 1,000 more centers worldwide.
-South Carolina Men’s Rehab is a proud member of Adult & Teen Challenge.
+South Carolina Men’s Rehab is a proud member of Teen Challenge Southeast.

-South Carolina Men’s Rehab Center is an affordable addiction and alcohol treatment program for men age 18 and older.
-This year-long residential program provides peer-to-peer, group and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities and vocational rehabilitation.
+South Carolina Men’s Rehab is an affordable Christian rehab program for men age 18 and older.
+This year-long residential program provides peer-to-peer, group, and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities, and vocational rehabilitation.

 Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The individual fills such voids in their life with drugs or alcohol, which provide temporary relief for the mental anguish they are feeling.
 However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
 The dependency becomes too powerful and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.